-Step 1.
+10.2.2 Step 1.
 Installing PXC

-Install Percona XtraDB Cluster on all three nodes as described in Installing Percona XtraDB Cluster on Red Hat Enterprise Linux and CentOS.
+Install Percona XtraDB Cluster on all three nodes as described in Installing Percona XtraDB Cluster on Red Hat Enterprise Linux or CentOS.

-Step 2.
+10.2.3 Step 2.
 Configuring the first node

 Individual nodes should be configured to be able to bootstrap the cluster.
 For more information about bootstrapping the cluster, see Bootstrapping the First Node.